Law Enforcement and mentally ill By Dr. E. Fuller Torrey

 Weak treatment laws contribute to the problem

-Part of the problem is ineffective treatment laws that require someone to be dangerous to themself or others before they can be treated over objection.
+Part of the problem with policing the mentally ill is ineffective treatment laws that require someone to be dangerous to themself or others before they can be treated over objection.
 Such laws force law enforcement officers to become involved when a person deteriorates to a dangerous condition.
 Police are also necessarily called in when a person with mental illness is symptomatic but the mental health system cannot respond because the person does not yet qualify as dangerous.

 Eight states still have no mechanism to mandate treatment in a community setting – Connecticut, Maine, Maryland, Massachusetts, Nevada, New Jersey, New Mexico, and Tennessee.
 As inpatient beds continue to dwindle and hospitals continue to close, this often means that people who are in crisis end up in the streets or in jails instead of in treatment.
 That means more interactions with law enforcement instead of medical personnel.

 Police trying to protect people with severe mental illnesses often use “mercy bookings” to get them off of the streets.
 This is especially true for women, who are easily victimized, and often raped, on the streets.